DockHealth/dockhealth-api/README.md

 - The `client_id` you requested in Step 2.
 - The `client_secret` you requested in Step 2.
 - The scope(s) of the request.
 These must be one or more of the following and will be explained in detail later:
-  - `system.developer.read` - Read developer info as the system account.
-  - `system.org.read` - Read org info as the system account.
-  - `system.user.read` - Read user info as the system account.
   - `user.all.read` - Read data accessible by the specified user.
   - `user.all.write` - Write data accessible by the specified user.
   - `patient.all.read` - Read data associated with the specified patient.